mengcuilab/websites/README.md

 # websites

-The Jekyll related apps are installed in `$HOME/Desktop/apps`
+The Jekyll related apps are installed in `$HOME/Desktop/apps` on Brown

 1. To start the jekyll server